-Mechanical and chemical controls work together to support the viability of early successional communities, therefore, National Grid utilizes a combination of hand cutting, mowing, selective pruning, selective foliar treatments, low volume basal treatments and cut stump treatments.
-Based on a three to five year cycle, 11 the treatment methods used on any given right-of-way are selected based on timing, site sensitivity, species composition and density, site access, and topography.
+Mechanical and chemical controls work together to support the viability of early successional communities; therefore, National Grid utilizes a combination of hand cutting, mowing, selective pruning, selective foliar treatments, low volume basal treatments and cut stump treatments.
+Based on a three-to-five-year cycle, the treatment methods used on any given right-of-way are selected based on timing, site sensitivity, species composition and density, site access, and topography.
+Extending treatment cycles results in average tree heights that may exceed ten feet and high densities.
+This requires the use of more herbicide to get proper coverage of the resulting larger tree crown area.
+Since the coverage is more difficult on taller trees, it increases the chance of improper coverage, off-target drift, and unsatisfactory results.
+Deferring treatment even one year beyond their optimum treatment cycle can result in an increased herbicide use of over sixty percent (National Grid Transmission Forestry Herbicide Use Summary Records).